forcedotcom/phoenix/README.md

 * bin/psql.sh to run one or more .SQL scripts with the output sent to stdout
 * bin/pcsv.sh to populate a Phoenix table from a CSV file

+## Samples ##
+The best place to see samples are in our unit tests under test/func/java.
+These are end-to-end tests demonstrating how to use all aspects of the Phoenix JDBC driver.

 ##Mailing List##
 Join our [Phoenix HBase](https://groups.google.com/forum/#!forum/phoenix-hbase) Google group and let us know if you have ideas or run into problems.